File transfer | RS for Desktop

 ℹ️

 If an ICAP server is enabled, the file shows as "Scanning" until the transfer ends.
 During or after a file transfer, the results of the scan appear in the File Transfer Log.
 If malware is detected in the file, it is not transferred.
-To enable an ICAP server, please see Security.
+To enable an ICAP server, see Security.

 File transfer tools

-• Create a new directory.
+• Image of the Create New Directory icon.
+Create a new directory.

-• Rename a directory or file.
+• Image of the Rename Directory or File icon.
+Rename a directory or file.

-• Show hidden files.
+• Image of the Show Hidden Files icon.
+Show hidden files.

 • file transfers from local to remote